liam-wiltshire/talks/hackthesystem/content.md

 ???

-- To start to identify likely targets, it's useful to think about _why_ a hacker might attack a system.
+- To start to identify likely vectors, it's useful to think about _why_ a hacker might attack a system.
 - After all, a hacker is unlikely to waste time trying to find a way into a particular part of the system if it's not worthwhile for them
     - So what are some of the reasons a hacker might attack a system?

 ---